RHEINZINK – For the perfect circular economy

 2. Manufacturing

-The CradletoCradle approach also takes into account aspects such as environmentally friendly production or the use of renewable energies.
-So where does our energy come from and what makes our production so sustainable?
+Aspects such as environmentally friendly manufacturing processes and the use of renewable energies play a decisive role in our work.
+That is why we ask ourselves: Where does our energy come from and what makes our production particularly sustainable?

 3. Processing